-You may never know for certain, but here are some signs you should look out for:
+While you may never know for certain, these are some signs you should look out for:

-- You’re not learning anything new.
-Philippe Gaud says a good time to change careers is when “you can’t answer the question: what did I learn today?”
-Of course, you don’t need to learn something new EVERY day, but if you’re not learning new things on a regular basis, it may be time to move on.
+- You’re not Learning: You don’t need to learn something new EVERY day.
+But if you’re not learning new things or your workplace isn’t conducive to personal growth, then it may be time to move on.

 Equip yourself with as much data as you can before making the switch.
 Some good areas to start would be: